2026 Kansas House of Representatives election: District 1

 The 1st district is represented by Republican Dale Helwig, who is eligible to run for re-election but has not yet stated if he will do so.

 District 2

 The 2nd district is represented by Republican Ken Collins, who is eligible to run for re-election but has not yet stated if he will do so.

 District 3

-The 3rd district is represented by Republican Chuck Smith, who is eligible to run for re-election but has not yet stated if he will do so.
+The 3rd district is represented by Republican Chuck Smith, who is retiring.

 District 4

 The 4th district is represented by Republican Ricky James, who is eligible to run for re-election but has not yet stated if he will do so.

 District 5

-The 5th district is represented by Republican Carrie Barth, who is eligible to run for re-election but has not yet stated if she will do so.
+The 5th district is represented by Republican Courtney Sappington, who is eligible to run for re-election but has not yet stated if she will do so.

 District 6

 The 6th district is represented by Republican Samantha Poetter Parshall, who is eligible to run for re-election but has not yet stated if she will do so.